Pawcharz/knee-osteoarthritis/hyperparameters_results.md

 Model was trained for 500 epochs with initial **learning rate of 0.0001** and **batch size of 512** and learning rate decay of 0.5 per 100 epochs.

+## Results

+On test set, the model reaches accuracy of 70.214% and 93.476% on the training dataset.

 The training logs are available in `logs/hyperparameters_tunned/final` directory.

 Result model is located at `saved_models/model_saved.pt`.